helmedeiros/bre-go/docs/architecture/decisions/0029-internal-adapter-notifier.md

 The public API of each adapter does not change -- `AddListener` still exists (now via method promotion).
 Tests do not need updates beyond the helper-name change inside `Execute`.
 The `engine.ListenerHost` compile-time witnesses (`var _ engine.ListenerHost = (*Engine)(nil)`) continue to compile.

 The four other duplicated helpers (`evaluateCondition`, `hasAction`, `runAction`, `copyTags`) stay per-adapter for now.
 They're pure functions over the adapter's local `Rule` type; sharing them would require either (i) generics with a `Rule` constraint interface, or (ii) reflection.
 Neither is justified at this duplication level.
-Re-audit after Phase 4 lands more adapters.
+Re-audit when more adapters land.

 ## Consequences